guidsdo/eisd/README.md

   Options:
-    -a, --async                Execute commands async across all folders, output will be a mess -r, --ignoreRegex [regex]  Ignore certain error outputs (e.g. '^warning' for yarn warnings) in the form of a regex -e, --allowErrors          Allow errors (at default we stop when there is one).
+    -a, --async                Execute commands async across all folders, output will be a mess -e, --allowErrors          Allow errors (at default we stop when there is one).
 NOTE: always true when in async mode -h, --help                 output usage information
 ```